onzfonz/comp227/src/content/1/en/part1c.md

 ```

 the event handler is actually a **function call**.
-In many situations this is ok, but not in this particular situation.
+In many situations, this is OK, but not in this particular situation.
 In the beginning, the value of the `counter` variable is **`0`**.
 When React renders the component for the first time,
-it executes the function call `setCounter(0+1)`, and changes the value of the component's state to **`1`**.
+it executes the function call `setCounter(0+1)` and changes the value of the component's state to **`1`**.
 This will cause the component to be re-rendered, React will execute the setCounter function call again, and the state will change leading to another rerender...

-Let's define the event handlers like we did before:
+Let's define the event handlers as we did before:

 ```js
 <button onClick={() => setCounter(counter + 1)}>